Darkpaster/Darkpaster.github.io/src/content/topics/en/society/science-resistance.md

 Long before the great astronomical debates, humanity resisted attempts to understand its own body.
 In the Middle Ages, anatomical studies were practically forbidden.
 Andreas Vesalius, the founder of modern anatomy, in the 16th century risked his life by secretly dissecting corpses to study human structure.

 His main work, "On the Fabric of the Human Body" (1543), refuted many claims of Galen, which had been considered unquestionable truth for over a thousand years.
-The medical community was furious—how could one doubt ancient authority?
+The medical community was furious — how could one doubt ancient authority?
 Vesalius was accused of heresy, and the Inquisition sentenced him to death.
 Only the intervention of King Philip II replaced execution with a pilgrimage to the Holy Land, from which the scientist never returned.

 Even more tragic was the fate of Michael Servetus, who in 1553 described the pulmonary circulation.
-Protestants and Catholics united against him—Servetus was burned alive in Geneva on the orders of Calvin himself.
+Protestants and Catholics united against him — Servetus was burned alive in Geneva on the orders of Calvin himself.
 The accusation stated: "Investigating divine creation is an encroachment on the providence of the Almighty."

 ## The Universe Does Not Revolve Around Us

 Imagine the shock people in the 16th century experienced upon learning that Earth is not the center of the universe.
 Nicolaus Copernicus cautiously proposed the heliocentric model, but the real storm erupted a century later when Galileo Galilei provided irrefutable evidence.

 The reaction was immediate and merciless.
 The Catholic Church declared the teaching heresy, and in 1633, Galileo himself was forced to recant.
 "Earth is the center of divine creation," theologians asserted.
-It took more than three and a half centuries for the Church to officially rehabilitate the great astronomer—this happened only in 1992.
+It took more than three and a half centuries for the Church to officially rehabilitate the great astronomer — this happened only in 1992.

 Even more tragic was the fate of Giordano Bruno, who not only supported heliocentrism but also suggested that the Universe is infinite and stars are distant suns with planets.
 For these "heretical" ideas, he was burned at the stake in 1600.
 The Inquisition accused him of "the doctrine of the plurality of worlds denying the uniqueness of Earth."